Showing posts with label Technology. Show all posts

 Amazon will maintain a steady lead once it grows into hardware and paint because the e-commerce onboarding process for Depot and Lowes can take up to a year and costs suppliers several thousands of dollars, which means lots of suppliers won’t even make it to Depot/Lowe’s online e-commerce platform.
 Not only that, but Depot is marking suppliers’ products up 100% even though they aren’t shelving suppliers’ products, picking, packing, or shipping.
 The value seems to be the brand.
 Lowe’s onboarding process is equivalent to Depot’s.
 Sherwin doesn’t even have a process for onboarding suppliers.
 They have an email that they don’t reply to.
 Most of these overlooked suppliers will go straight to Amazon for no other reason than it only takes fifteen minutes for suppliers to onboard, giving Amazon a favorable lead.
 Of course, a faster cheetah i.e., inventor, could sprint to the lead by leveraging platforms like social media, a professional website, and leveraging relationships with established e-commerce brands.
 Still, these contenders are often acquired early on, so finishing the race becomes questionable.

-In a nutshell, Mr. Bezos may have fired the first shot for the digital market space land grab, took his place on the start line, and quickly sprinted off with the competitors.
-Time will tell who captures the gazelle and carves out their claim.
+In a nutshell, Mr. Bezos may have fired the first shot for the digital market space land grab, took his place on the start line, and quickly sprinted ahead of the competitors.
+Time will tell who captures the most valued digital spaces and carves out their claim.
 Will it be retail brands?
 Suppliers?
 Inventors?
 Mom & pop? or Amazon?

 Zack Lovelady